 Physical Vulnerability affects individuals from all walks of life, including those with disabilities and older people who may have difficulty moving, seeing, or hearing.
 People in dangerous professions like construction workers and law enforcement officers are at an even higher risk for physical harm due to their line of work – they can be exposed to accidents, explosions, or violent confrontations that could result in serious injuries or death.
 We must remain aware of our surrounding environment to protect ourselves against danger.

 Taking a proactive approach is the best way to ensure the safety of vulnerable individuals.
-Providing support and specialized equipment such as handrails in areas frequented by wheelchair users can help reduce risks of falling while being mindful of potential dangers and having access to medical assistance should an emergency arise are all essential precautions we must take together to create a more secure environment.
+Providing support and specialized equipment, such as handrails in areas frequented by wheelchair users, can help reduce risks of falling while being mindful of potential dangers and having access to medical assistance should an emergency arise.
+We must take These essential precautions together to create a more secure environment.

 2. Emotional Vulnerability

 No one likes feeling exposed and vulnerable in the face of emotional pain.
 Yet many go through this due to circumstances like traumatic pasts, challenging relationships, or complex life events.
 This can lead to various forms of hardship ranging from anxiety, depression, and low self-esteem – though some have greater resilience against such problems than others.
 Specifically, those with a healthy sense of confidence who are not overly worried about rejection usually cope better when faced with these issues.